anagha-google/spark-on-gcp-s8s/02-s8s-spark-in-bigquery.md

 <hr>

-## 6. Looking at serverless jobs executed in Dataproc
+## 6. How do you look at serverless jobs executed in Dataproc?

 The listing can be found in the Dataproc -> Serverless -> Batches UI.<br>
-By clicking on the specific job, the execution logs can be visualized
+By clicking on the specific job, the execution logs can be visualized.<br>
+These logs are not permanently available, use Dataproc persistent Spark History Server to avoid losing logs after 24 hours.<br>

 ![bqui-11](00-images/s8s-bqui-11.png)